wahaj4311/microservices-demo/kubernetes-troubleshooting.md

 This approach worked because:
 - It uses the Kubernetes service connection directly with the Kubernetes task
-- It applies the manifests using the `--validate=false` flag to bypass validation
+- It uses the correct parameter (`useConfigurationFile`) to specify the configuration
-- It uses the `useConfigMapFile` parameter which seems to handle authentication better than the `inline` parameter
+- It provides the manifests inline, which is properly passed to kubectl with the `-f` flag
 - It avoids the service connection type mismatch by using the correct task for the connection type

 After implementing these changes, the pipeline was able to successfully deploy the application to the Kubernetes cluster.